 Apple AirPods Pro (1st generation) vs Sony WF-1000XM4: Which should you get?

 One factor we’ve yet to touch on is availability.
 The Apple AirPods Pro (1st generation) are discontinued now that the AirPods Pro (2nd generation) are widely available.
-You can still find the AirPods Pro (1st gen) from third-party vendors, and they’ll cost much less than the Sony WF-1000XM4, which retail for $279.
-If money is no object, or you’re just a good saver, the Sony WF-1000XM4 are the better noise canceling earbuds.
+Similarly, the Sony WF-1000XM4 have now been replaced by the Sony WF-1000XM5.

 Sony has no loyalty to one mobile OS over another, making it a much more accessible product.
 If you don’t own an iPhone, the Sony WF-1000XM4 just makes more sense: you get more customization options, a better fit, and significantly better battery life.
 All of that is also true on iOS, but there are plenty of reasons iPhone owners will continue to purchase the AirPods Pro.